-Ensuring a safe workplace is no easy task and can be a mind-field to manage processes and compliance requirements, especially when sometimes staff or contractors and subcontractors do not follow procedure, whish can lead to the risk of serious injury in the workplace.
+Ensuring a safe workplace is no easy task and can be a minefield to manage processes and compliance requirements, especially when sometimes staff or contractors and subcontractors do not follow procedure, which can lead to the risk of serious injury in the workplace.
 However, when you have established health and safety procedures in place, this is a great place to start to action workplace safety compliance.

 Workplace safety compliance is about following established health and safety standards and regulations, and it one of the key components for business development and growth; a business will always struggle to move forward without a safe and healthy workforce.

 Under health and safety law, employers are legally required to protect their workers from becoming ill or injured in the workplace.
 Failing to do so may result in action to be taken against the employer under criminal law by the Health and Safety Executive (HSE) or local authority and the affected/injured person may take legal action and make a claim for compensation against the employer under civil law.
 Nurturing the right mentality in the workplace around healthy and safety compliance and contractor compliance and implementing a culture of safety by ensuring the correct measures are in place, providing the right training, and regularly reviewing safety management processes can be a huge benefit to ensuring a safe workplace.

 We want to share with you some tips that will help you encourage health and safety compliance and manage your workplace safety compliance.